Costa Rica Roadtrip - Part 2

 Airbnb: Total Lux Super Close to Beach, Bedroom/loft11 (Prize: 263 euros for 4 people)

 This place is best suited for families with kids or a single couple, as it only has one proper bedroom.
-The other bed is located on a "mezzanine" (as far as I can tell from my google search) above the kitchen without a door, which isn’t ideal for privacy, light- or/and noise-isolation.
+The other bed is located on a "mezzanine" (as far as I can tell from my Google search) above the kitchen without a door, which isn’t ideal for privacy, light- or/and noise-isolation.
 The bathroom was a letdown, with a shower that alternated between freezing cold and scalding hot, and a door that only closed with a forceful push—something you wouldn’t want to do at night, especially for the people (as in me) sleeping on this non-noise-isolated mezzanine.
-The kitchen was okay, and the property had a shared common area with a pool and air conditioning.
+The kitchen was okay, and the property had a shared common area with a pool, and there was air conditioning.
 Parking was available, internet worked.
 It’s nothing exceptional but manageable for a short two-night stay.
-And I kinda liked the mezzanine, I was like a little kid watching people from up there haha.
+And I kind of liked the mezzanine, I was like a little kid watching people from up there haha.

 Day 10 and 12 - Uvita (F)